 By Claire from Claire Pins Travel

 Badlands National Park in South Dakota is truly an American natural wonder and is well known for its rock formations, fossils, stargazing, and a large variety of wildlife.
 The highlight for most visitors is the distinctive pinnacles, buttes, and canyons of the rock formations rising above the prairie landscape.
-Over thousands of years, these were formed by erosion, and the colorful layers of exposed rock create an otherworldly effect.
+Over thousands of years, erosion formed these, and the colorful layers of exposed rock create an otherworldly effect.

-A large variety of ancient fossils have also been found within the park, and replicas can be seen along the Fossil Exhibit Trail.
+Various ancient fossils have also been found in the park, and replicas are found along the Fossil Exhibit Trail.
 Many animals make the park their home, such as bighorn sheep, prairie dogs, bison, elk, deer, and grassland species of birds.
 The park is also remote enough to have dark skies that are ideal for astronomy enthusiasts and stargazers.

 While this National Park is not a UNESCO site, it is a must-see attraction in South Dakota and a popular stop on a road trip through the western states.
 It is located in the southwestern part of South Dakota, about a 55-mile or 1-hour drive from Rapid City, which is also home to the nearest airport.
 Most visitors arrive by car and drive the Badlands Loop Road, which offers several scenic overlooks to view the rock formations.